 While there are more symptoms of toxicities than just shaking and shivering, it is a potential symptom to be aware of.
 Other signs of toxicity in dogs include drooling, nausea, diarrhea, agitation, lethargy, skin irritation, and even seizures.

 If you think your dog may be experiencing toxicity, it’s best to contact your vet for proper treatment.
 You can also contact the Pet Poison Helpline if you know what your dog ate or came in contact with, and they can offer you guidance on what to do next.

 Other Medical Conditions

-If your once normal pup is suddenly shaking, it’s always best to contact your veterinarian.
-Your veterinarian can not only gather a full history but can perform multiple diagnostics to help get to the bottom of their sudden shaking.
+If your once-normal pup is suddenly shaking, it’s always best to contact your veterinarian.
+Your veterinarian can gather a full history and perform multiple diagnostics to help get to the bottom of their sudden shaking.

 So when should you seek veterinary care for your shaking pup?
-If your dog is ever suddenly shaking without a known cause, it is always best to seek medical advice.
+If your dog suddenly shakes without a known cause, it is always best to seek medical advice.
 Shaking can certainly be tied to canine anxiety or other forms of behavioral struggles, but it can also point to something more.
-If you are unable to link their shaking to a specific event, it is always best to contact your veterinarian.
+If you cannot link their shaking to a specific event, it is always best to contact your veterinarian.

 This is also highly suggested if your dog is experiencing any other behavioral changes or other symptoms that are not common in your canine friend.
 Be sure to scan your home for any potential cause of their sudden shaking, and offer your vet a full history of the days leading up to this change in behavior.

 Shaking and shivering in dogs can be due to multiple causes.
 Most of the time, it’s not something to be immediately concerned about.
 But it’s still worth investigating, and if you are concerned, you should definitely contact your veterinarian to schedule an in-person visit and get their advice.